nolotiro/nolotiro.org/README.md

 ## Manual Installation

-Check out the script in `bin/bootstrap.sh` - that's the same that Vagrant uses.
+Check out the instructions on in `docker-compose.yml` and `Dockerfile`.

 ## Test setup

-Running `bin/rake` will run all the tests, that should always pass on a freshly downloaded copy a nolotiro's master.
+Running `docker-compose run app rake` will run all the tests, that should always pass on a freshly downloaded copy a nolotiro's master.

 ## More information